-Alicia Mohr, M.D., FACS, FCC, is an associate professor in the division of acute care surgery in the University of Florida College of Medicine.
+Alicia Mohr, M.D., FACS, FCC, is a professor in the division of acute care surgery in the University of Florida College of Medicine.
 Before joining UF faculty in 2014, she spent 14 years as an associate professor of surgery in the division of trauma/critical care at Rutgers New Jersey Medical School.

 Dr. Mohr performs basic and translational research.
 She is currently examining the impact of chronic stress following injury and shock on erythropoiesis.
 She examines the direct correlation between the magnitude and duration of the stress response that is seen following severe traumatic injury and resultant erythropoietic dysfunction.
 Dr. Mohr is an NIH-funded investigator.
 She was the recipient of a NIH K08 mentored research grant and simultaneously awarded the American Association for the Surgery of Trauma/American College of Surgeons Clowes research award.
 She successfully transitioned her NIH K08 grant to an R01 grant and has been funded since 2007.

 Dr. Mohr has created novel methodologies for studying trauma and persistent anemia after injury.
 Some of her notable findings include: